-Kids explore textures with this easy snowman art project:
+Toddlers and preschoolers can explore textures with this fun and easy snowman craft.

 We very rarely use construction paper here.
 There are so many more interesting materials to use when you’re crafting with your kids. get creative with Take a look through my site, and you’ll see us creating with aluminum foil, sand paper, wall paper samples, quilt batting, fabric, cardboard and countless other textiles.
 Construction paper can’t compare when it comes to the sensory element that these materials offer.